 Dr Charlotte McClelland.
 Post-doc examining dispositional and contextual factors that lead to groups failing.

 Dr Katharina McInnes.
 Industry-funded PhD student examining the concept of ‘purity’ as an attitude related to violent extremism.

 Dr James Memole-Doodson.
 BAE funded project examining the use of linguistic analysis to make inferences about online faking.
-Now working for CREST as a post-doc.
+Now working in private industry.

 Dr Steven Nicholson.
 Dstl-funded PhD student seeking to determine the precusors and disruptors of online trust.